Gate Pose - Parighasana

 Step 3

-As you inhale, lift your right arm up and over to the left, still pressing your right hip forward, knitting your ribs in and rotating your ribcage towards the ceiling.
-Look up, under the right arm or in front of you.
+As you take a breath in, raise your right arm up and over to the left side.
+Keep pressing your right hip forward, while simultaneously drawing your ribs inward and rotating your ribcage toward the ceiling.
+You can direct your gaze upwards, looking either under your right arm or ahead of you.

 Step 4